ezsystems/commerce-documentation/docs/guide/catalog/catalog_api/catalog_api.md

 - which elements are fetched (e.g. just products such as `ses_product`, or just product groups)
 - sorting

-A filter's name (e.g. `navigation`) is used as a key to get the filter parameters from the config file.
+A filter's name (e.g. `navigation`) is used as a key to get the filter parameters from the configuration file.

-For a list of standard filters see [Catalog configuration](../catalog_configuration.md).
+For a list of standard filters, see [Catalog configuration](../catalog_configuration.md).